 What Does Reach Mean In Marketing?

-Reach is the number of viewers within a set period that is potentially exposed to your marketing effort or ad campaign.
+As explained above, reach is the number of viewers within a set period that are potentially exposed to your ad campaign.
 For example, a radio ad may have a reach of 80,000 listeners that regularly tune into the program.
 However, that reach does not guarantee that 80,000 people heard the ad — or were even actively listening to it if they did hear it.

 Arranging a reach marketing definition for your campaign ensures that only targeted consumers received the message.